 Cosmetic clinics will begin assessing sufferers’ suitability for Botox and try to spot those whose desire to alter their look is due to mental health problems.
 The Joint Council for Cosmetic Practitioners (JCCP), a trade frame, has decided that member clinics introduce new practices designed to defend the psychologically inclined.
-It acted after the NHS’s pinnacle doctor claimed that the beauty industry turned into doing too little to stop those with frame photo obsessions from undergoing potentially harmful treatments.
+It acted after the NHS’s pinnacle doctor claimed that the beauty industry turned to do too little to stop those with frame photo obsessions from undergoing potentially harmful treatments.

 Guardian Today: the headlines, the analysis, the talk – sent directly to you.